-A logical processor can be configured to generate a debug exception (#DB) following acquisition of a bus lock.
+A logical processor can be configured to generate a debug exception (#DB) as a trap delivered in the instruction boundary following acquisition of a bus lock if the processor is at privilege level > 0 on this instruction boundary.
 Software enables these debug exceptions by setting bit 2 of the IA32_DEBUGCTL MSR.
 The CPU enumerates support for the 1-setting of this bit using CPUID.(EAX=7, ECX=0).ECX[24].

-A debug exception due to acquisition of a bus lock is reported as a trap following execution of the instruction acquiring the bus lock.
+A debug exception due to acquisition of a bus lock is reported as a trap following execution of the instruction acquiring the bus lock if the privilege level is > 0.
 The processor identifies such debug exceptions using bit 11 of DR6.
 Because DR6[11] has formerly always been 1, delivery of a bus-lock #DB clears DR6[11].
 All other debug exceptions leave bit 11 unmodified.
 To avoid confusion in identifying debug exceptions, software debug-exception handlers should set bit 11 to 1 before returning to the interrupted task.